Land rehabilitation: Mine rehabilitation

 For underground mines, rehabilitation is not always a significant problem or cost.
 This is because of the higher grade of the ore and lower volumes of waste rock and tailings.
 In some situations, stopes are backfilled with concrete slurry using waste, so that minimal waste is left at surface.

 The removal of plant and infrastructure is not always part of a rehabilitation programme, as many old mine plants have cultural heritage and cultural value.
 Often in gold mines, rehabilitation is performed by scavenger operations which treat the soil within the plant area for spilled gold using modified placer mining gravity collection plants.

 Also possible is that the section of the mine that is below ground, is kept and used to provide heating, water and/or methane.
 Heat extraction can be done using heat exchangers, that convey the heat to a nearby city (hence making it be used for district heating purposes.

 Water can be harvested from the mine as well (mines are often filled with water once the mine has been shut down and the pumps no longer operate).
-Methane is also often present in the mine shafts, in small quantities (often around 0,1%).
+Methane is also often present in the mine shafts, in small quantities (often around 0.1%).
 This can still be recovered though with specialised systems.
 An added advantage of recovering the methane finally is that the methane does not come into the atmosphere, and so does not contribute to global warming.
+As research methods continue to expand the focus for future studies should be directed at the correlation that can be observed between biodiversity, mine ecological restoration and carbon sequestration.